roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-05 ****** byStoryTeller07© All week Roger visited Hollie, keeping her happy and enjoying her body.
+All week Roger visited Hollie, keeping her happy and enjoying her body.
 She spent the time hopelessly trying to fend him off, but 'No!' meant nothing to him.
 What ever she tried, he ended up ravishing her.
 By the end of the week she gave up, and decided to wait until he became bored with her.

   Surely he would find a young girl his own age to play with.
 He was treating her like a new toy; learning to play with her body.
 The thought of losing him to a younger girl left her feeling gloomy.
 The idea should have been a relief, but she had grown used to the intense attention and would miss it.